The Choice of Line Lengths in Multiline Thru-Reflect-Line Calibration: Design Examples

 Here, we generalize the design of a waveguide multiline TRL calibration kit by imposing a maximum manufacturable line length and then computing the number of lines and their lengths automatically, using the proposed optimization procedure under the imposed constraints.

 We consider the WM-864 waveguide, operating from 220\,GHz to 300\,GHz, with width $864\,\mu\mathrm{m}$ and height $432\,\mu\mathrm{m}$ \cite{IEEE17852013}.
 The waveguide model used to compute the relative effective permittivity follows \cite{Lomakin2017, Lomakin2018}.
 To obtain lengths robust to fabrication tolerances, we use the loss function \eqref{eq:3.6} with a $10\,\mu\mathrm{m}$ length standard deviation to model sensitivity to length variation.
 The maximum line length is limited to $5\,\mathrm{mm}$, which sets the number of lines; changing this limit adjusts the count.
 The optimized results in Fig.~\ref{fig:5.5} exhibit a flatter effective phase and are compared with those of a conventional quarter-wavelength TRL kit.
 The optimized multiline TRL kit requires four lines, whereas the quarter-wavelength kit requires two.
-The longer lines in the multiline kit are easier to fabricate and less sensitive to length variation.
+Although the quarter-wavelength kit already covers the full waveguide bandwidth, the multiline approach offers three practical advantages: first, its longer shims are easier to fabricate, since the quarter-wavelength shim thickness is only $370\,\mu\mathrm{m}$ at the WM-864 band center, which approaches typical machining tolerances.
+Second, the averaging effect of multiple line pairs reduces sensitivity to individual length errors.
+Third, the flatter effective phase response indicates that the calibration quality remains more uniform across frequency rather than being concentrated near the band center.